rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 </small>
 </aside>

-Manuals you'll want to have handy for reference —
+Manuals one will want to have handy for reference —

      arp(4)
      arp(8)